 One of the most important aspects of visiting Disney Parks are character meetings.
-These ageless stars make the memories come alive.
-As flaky and cliche as this sounds, and if it didn’t actual happen to us while we were there, I wouldn’t even give them a second thought as to something to see while there until my baby had a full out temper tantrum because he couldn’t see Pluto.
+These ageless stars make the Disney memories come alive.
+As flaky and cliche as this sounds, and if it didn’t actually happen to us while we were there, I wouldn’t even give them a second thought as to something to see while there until my baby had a full out temper tantrum because he couldn’t see Pluto.
 And of course, Disney totally redeemed itself!

 We were visiting Disney on a four day park pass.
 One particular day while visiting Hollywood Studios.
 My kids were on line to have their picture taken with Pluto.
 He’s actually my baby’s favorite character.
 So you can imagine the excitement he was experiencing for a two year old.

 Bam – out of nowhere a grey cloud passed and spit out a bunch of rain.

 Once the rain dispersed, all the characters were in other places and we seemed to have missed our chance with Pluto.

 All day after that my baby was saying Pluto, Pluto.